pablodecm/phd_thesis/src/101_chapter_1.md

 interactions.
 A schematic overview of the fundamental particles of the SM and their properties is provided in [@Fig:standard_model_particles].
-Three particle generations are known for both quarks and leptons, each containing a pair particles with different masses.
+Three particle generations are known for both quarks and leptons, each containing a pair of particles with different masses.
 For quarks, the heavier is referred as up-type and the lighter as down-type.
 Instead, for leptons we distinguish the heavier charged particles (electron, muon and tau) from its corresponding light